Students will choose the equivalent of three full year classes, they can be any combination of full year and semester classes.

 Latin 8 (full year) Prerequisite: Latin 7 at Wydown or placement test and teacher approval.

-The second year of the basic introductory Latin course allows students to continue learning classical Latin through a graded reading program.
-Students develop their reading skills through a gradual widening of vocabulary and sentence patterns in interesting stories about the varied experiences of a Roman family in Italy and of Romans throughout the Empire.
-The stories are based meticulously upon Latin literary sources, Roman history and archaeology.
-Throughout the course, students study the connection of Latin words with English vocabulary.
-Additional readings, films, and discussions about Roman history, geography, mythology and culture complement and enhance the readings.
+The second year of the introductory Latin course allows students to continue learning classical Latin through the "Suburani" reading course.
+Students develop their reading skills through a gradual widening of vocabulary and sentence patterns in interesting stories about the varied experiences of peoples throughout the Roman empire as the empire expanded.
+Throughout the course, students study the connection of Latin words with English vocabulary, learn more about Roman mythology, explore the expansion of the ancient Roman empire and its role in forming Western Civilization.
+Students will also learn about Roman technologies and warfare as well as their impact on the arts and philosophy.
+As always, the students learn how we all use Latin in everyday life and as future professionals.
+Additional readings, films, and discussions complement and enhance the readings.

 Exploratorium (semester) Can be taken in BOTH 7th & 8th grade